 A Quaint, Entiching Hill Station

 Panchgani is dotted with several quaint cottages from the colonial era.
-These are available for hire, and tourists looking to have some wuiet time, away from the hustle and bustle of large cities, can spend their weekend here.
-This place boasts of many buildings and monuments that have their architecture inspired from the British age, Parsi Houses and many more.
-A lesser known fact is that Panchgani boasts of a highly pure atmosphere with a very low level of pollution in the air.
-The climate this region provides is beneficial for people recovering from an ailment, as it not only rejuvenates your mind, but also literally aids your body towards the process of healing.
+These are available for rent, and tourists looking to have some quiet time, away from the hustle and bustle of large cities, can spend their weekend here.
+This place boasts of many buildings and monuments that have their architecture inspired from the British age.
+A lesser known fact is that Panchgani boasts of a highly pure atmosphere, with a very low levels of pollution.
+The climate this region provides is beneficial for people recovering from ailments such as allergies and asthma.
+It not only heals the body but also rejuvinates the mind.
 People especially infected with Tuberculosis should come down here for a pleasurable recovery.

-The best time to visit this place is from September through Maywhen the monsoons have subsided.
-Winters at Panchgani touch a cool 12°C and the summers are principally cool as well.
-Panchgani is essentially a year-round destination – hence even during the heavy rainy months from June to September, families and tourists alike frequent this place, losing themselves in the smell of wet earth and the etheral beauty of lush greenery.
+The best time to visit this place is from September through May, when the monsoons have subsided.
+Winters at Panchgani touch a cool 12°C and the summers are relatively cool as well.
+Panchgani is essentially a year-round destination – hence even during the monsoons, families and tourists alike frequent this place, losing themselves in the smell of wet earth and the etheral beauty of lush greenery.